Top Things to do in Port Macquarie on the North East Coast Australia

 Port Macquarie may not be on your bucket list when travelling around Australia, but it is an exciting place to add to your itinerary.
-Located halfway between Sydney and Brisbane, it is an ideal stop when driving North of Sydney from the South East Coast of Australia.
+Located halfway between Sydney and Brisbane, it is an ideal stop when driving North of Sydney on the East Coast of Australia.

 Top 5 things to do in Port Macquarie